Creamen/git-sensible/README.md

 Using a branching model will amplify the usefullness of branching, allowing each dev to be more creative with creating code and designing changes without stress.

-However, teams can use a variety of models, and it's important to choose the right one for the group.
+However, teams can use a variety of models, and it's important to choose the right one for the group. **Be aware of the three main models – gitflow, github-flow, and trunk – and choose which is most effective for each project.**

-*Note* – each model interprets terms (master, release, etc) differently, so know the context.
-These are universal:

-* *Production* is one branch with the currently deployed source code being used by the end-user.
-Normally, everything funnels into *production* one way or another.
-* *Feature* is a branch that works on a single implementation of a new product feature, such as `Mobile Support` or `Color Themes`.

 #### Gitflow